AleksGerman/coccoc-php-assignment/README.md

 It is necessary to create a service for storing and submitting adverts.
 Adverts must be stored in a database.
 The service should provide an API that runs in JSON format.

 ## Requirements
-* PHP programming language
+* PHP 7+ programming language
 * The final version should be posted on github.com
 * Simple instruction to start (ideally - with the ability to run through `docker-compose up`, but this is optional);
 * Implement 3 methods: getting a list of ads, getting one ad, creating an ad;
 * Validation of fields: each advert has no more than 3 pictures (links to pictures), description no more than 1000 characters, title no more than 200 characters;
-* No need to implement HTML and JS parts.
-PHP only;
+* HTML and JS parts implementation are optional;

 If you have doubts about the details - make the decision yourself, but in your README.md we recommend writing down the questions, and the decisions made on them.